 Freedom and Responsibility, like "Human Rights" and "Property Rights", are not opposites, they are co-requisites - you can't have one without the other.
 If one tries to hold others responsible to follow a list of SHOULDs (positive obligations), but they are forced to comply (not given the freedom to not comply), then how can they be considered responsible?
 Clearly, one must have the freedom to choose to either accept or reject something before they can be responsible for the consequences of their choice.
 This does not apply to the MUST NOTs, since those are inherent and are negative obligations.

 So where do Good and Evil fit into this overall structure?
 Well, remember the absolute universal Core vs. the variable additional parts that are specific to the various cultures, religious, countries, etc. The central Core is the Objective rights, the Universal Common Law, or Objective Law - they are absolute; they are not subjective, they do not depend on one's point of view.
 The variable parts are subjective and vary with the different points of view (religions etc.).
 Note that the sole legitimate function of Government is to enforce the Universal Common Law i.e. Objective Law.
 Each different religion, culture, etc. might define good and evil in terms of complying with or violating their laws, but these are not universal.
 Government can only legitimately be concerned with Objective Law.
-So, Evil should then be defined as only that which is Objectively Evil, i.e. violates Objective Law.
+So, Evil should then be defined as only that which is Objectively Evil, i.e. that which violates Objective Law.
 One might define Good as complying with Objective Law, but that is only a baseline, it's the minimum expected compliance, and the term Good usually represents something more - but that goes into the varying realms of different religions etc. so it's not objective.
 If this framework is used, then one could say that the sole legitimate role of Government is only to stop people when they're doing (Objective) Evil, not to force them to do (subjective) Good.
 Government should only enforce the MUST NOTs, not the SHOULDs.
 It's when people try to force others to comply with their own idea of Good that the self-appointed "good" people are in fact violating the others' rights and thus being Evil.
 Now if you consider that liberals tend to define "good" as generous, and conservatives tend to define "good" as complying with their list of restrictions regarding various kinds of voluntary conduct which really hurts no one, then one can see that both liberals and conservatives are using the coercive power of Government to force their ideas of "good" upon others, and thus they're actually being Evil, while libertarians refrain from doing that because they understand these principles.

 These two terms are often used interchangeably, or different people have different ideas on what's the difference between them.
 A useful possible distinction in this context might be to define "morals" as the SHOULDs, which vary from one religion or culture to the next, and to define "ethics" as the MUST NOTs, which are universal.
 Thus, one could say that the sole legitimate purpose of government is to enforce only Ethics, not Morals.
 This, then, would be the proper understanding of the saying "you can't legislate morality".